What is Wi-Fi 6?

 Q. Will any Catalyst 9100 access points support Intelligent Capture?

 A. Yes.
 All Cisco Catalyst 9100 Access Point support the Intelligent Capture feature.
-This functionality probes your network and provides Cisco DNA Center with the deep data analysis to proactively fight rogue attacks or breaches.
+This functionality probes your network and provides Cisco DNA Center with deep data analysis.

-Q. What end devices can be deployed with the Cisco DNA Spaces IoT services?
+Q. What end devices can be deployed with the Cisco Spaces IoT services?

 Q. Do Cisco Catalyst 9100 Access Points support Bluetooth?